 The liquidity of UCWL derives strength from the overall liquidity of JKLC.
-Cash accruals stood at ₹100 crore in FY22, as against ₹47 crore of long-term debt repayment obligations.
-Cash and liquidity stood at ₹321 crore as on March 31, 2022 (created out of availment of non-convertible debenture (NCD) proceeds of ₹350 crore as on March 31, 2022) with minimal utilisation of the fund-based working capital facility (sanctioned limit of ₹30 crore).
+The cash accruals stood at ₹100 crore in FY22, as against ₹47 crore of long-term debt repayment obligations.
+Cash and liquidity stood at ₹321 crore as on March 31, 2022 with minimal utilisation of the fund-based working capital facility (sanctioned limit of ₹30 crore).
 The parent is undertaking a capex of around ₹1,650 crore over FY22-25 in UCWL, expected to be financed through debt of ₹1,100 crore, equity infusion from JKLC, and internal accruals.
 Bank lines are expected to comfortably meet the incremental working capital requirements.
 The repayment obligation for FY23 and FY24 stand at ₹53.17 crore and ₹62.78 crore in UCWL.
+In FY23, ₹26 crore has been paid till September 30, 2022.